 Our Newport Beach DUI defense attorneys want to help you fight your Orange County DUI charges.
-We'll take every measure to try to dismiss or reduce your charges so you can avoid a trial.
-But we're always ready to take the matter before a jury if necessary.
+We will take every measure to try to dismiss or reduce your charges so you can avoid a trial.
+But we are always ready to take the matter before a jury if necessary.

-If you've been arrested for DUI in Newport Beach, Laguna Beach, Irvine, Santa Ana, Orange, Garden Grove or Huntington Beach, please call us at (949) 644-0600 for a free consultation or visit our office at:
+If you have been arrested for DUI in Newport Beach, Laguna Beach, Irvine, Santa Ana, Orange, Garden Grove or Huntington Beach, please call us at (949) 644-0600 for a free consultation or visit our office at:

 Newport Beach Criminal Defense

 4000 MacArthur Blvd.
 Suite 900

 If you scroll down, you will find helpful information about California drunk driving law and how our Newport Beach DUI defense lawyers may help your case:

 California DUI cases are two-pronged: There is the criminal case (discussed below), and the DMV case.
 The moment you are arrested for driving under the influence in Newport Beach, the police officer will ask that you hand over your driver's license, and he/she will give you a pink, temporary license good for thirty days.
 You can contact the Department of Motor Vehicles to request a DMV Hearing to contest the license suspension, but you have to make the request within only ten days of your arrest, or else you forfeit the right completely.